mohamey/echoServer/README.md

 # Echo Client/Server
 Source code for Distributed systems Lab 1, where the client has been built into the docker image `mohamey/echoclient` and the server built into the image `mohamey/echoserver`.
 The client is written in Python, the server is the php file as supplied by Stephen Barrett.

+Please note that for the docker images provided with my submission, they are built in the context of scssnebula.
+To run both containers you should create a local network bridge using docker to facilitate the two docker containers communicating with each other.

 ## echoclient
 Consists of the one python3 file, `client.py`.
 It is hard-coded to send the same message "someMessage" to the server every time, and the server is hard-coded to the location of my php server in scssnebula.